By: Dearborn Real Estate Education

 Becoming a real estate coach affords a great deal of satisfaction, along with financial gain.
 First of all, coaching helps the real estate industry as a whole.
 After coaching, real estate agents are much less likely to leave the business or fail after their first year, or even after their fifth.
 Instead, they have the knowledge and problem-solving skills needed for success.

 Becoming a coach helps your real estate school as well.
 Your former students are now agents, and they become new leads.
 It’s a pretty easy sell when you look at some numbers.
-Recent surveys show that 90 percent of agents who worked with a coach increased their business by 10 percent in a year.
+Surveys show that 90 percent of agents who worked with a coach increased their business by 10 percent in a year.
 Of those, 50 percent said their business increased by as much as 25 percent.
 And 20 percent say their business doubled.
 Successful agents are happy agents—and they’re also ready to spread the word about how they succeeded, as well as the school that got them there.

 On a personal level, real estate coaching is emotionally and financially rewarding.
 There is a great deal of satisfaction to be derived from guiding an agent to becoming a better decision-maker and problem-solver, and to watch that agent grow as those skills are honed with your help.
 In addition, real estate coaches have the potential for greater earnings over time.
 Your revenue potential per student is not just limited to the multi-month licensing course.
 You now have the opportunity to generate an additional year-long revenue stream by coaching your newly licensed former students to succeed in their new career.